djm89uk/djm89uk.github.io/picogym_be.md

 }
 ~~~

-This shows the program is manipulating memory addresses.
+This shows the program is opening flag.txt and reading the contents into a buffer.
 There is a prompt to change 1 byte of memory to try and print the flag.

 </details>